-Divorce rates in Arizona and across the country for the general population
+Divorce rates in Arizona and across the country for the general population have

-figure was one in four.
+was one in four.

 Why are baby boomers, those persons born between the years 1946 and 1964,

 divorcing in record numbers?
 Divorce experts believe that a number of

 factors could be contributing to the ‘booming’ baby boomer

 One factor in the divorce rate is that people are living longer, healthier